muratkeremozcan/next-app-mosh/notes.md

 import Link from 'next/link'

 type UsersPageProps = {
+  // to access query string parameters
-as a prop in the component
+  // we use `searchParams` object as a prop in the component
   searchParams: {
     sortOrder: string
   }